-- 72. The PhD researcher strives to comply with the stipulations of the Code of Ethics for scientific research in Belgium, as endorsed by UAntwerp.
+72. The PhD researcher strives to comply with the stipulations of the Code of Ethics for scientific research in Belgium, as endorsed by UAntwerp.
 The Code of Ethics for scientific research in Belgium aims to ensure that high-quality research is carried out and that publications are truthful.
 Researchers are required to describe their research methods and results in such a way that the research can be replicated by other researchers.
 The information included in publications must be verifiable.
 This means that, at a minimum, the results of the literature review, the hypotheses, experimental set-up, research and analysis methods and sources must be correctly reported in a field log, lab notebook or progress report.
 If the object of the observations is destroyed (e.g. in the case of excavations), the observations must be registered as accurately as possible.
 All decisions, arrangements and agreements must be recorded and saved.
 The primary data and the protocols of the study should be retained and remain accessible for at least five years.
-If publications - especially reviews and syntheses - do not include all of the details necessary for verification, these must nevertheless remain available. - 73.
-In all phases of the research, the PhD researcher demonstrates compliance with ethical recommendations such as those published by or available from the Committee for Medical Ethics UZA-UAntwerp, the Ethics Committee for Animal Testing, the Ethics Committee for the Social Sciences and Humanities and/or the Ethics Committee for Science and Technology (Dual Use), where applicable and according to the relevant laws and regulations. - 74.
-Any publication which proceeds from research conducted by a PhD researcher as part of a PhD being undertaken at UAntwerp must include an explicit reference to the University of Antwerp and, under the author's contact details, an official University of Antwerp address formatted according to the journal's guidelines.
-All relevant publications are to be reported at the time of their first publication (whether online or on paper) in order to ensure their inclusion in the Academic Bibliography, in accordance with the guidelines included in the Open Access procedure. - 75.a.
-With regard to scholarship holders and PhD researchers paid by the university, Article IV.48 of the Higher Education Codex states that all rights to potentially valorisable research results are legally transferred to the university. - 75.b.
-Upon enrolment at UAntwerp, and unless otherwise agreed in a joint, double or multiple PhD agreement with another university, PhD researchers who are not covered by Article 75a relinquish any rights to potentially valorisable research results to the University of Antwerp, namely research results that appear to be suitable for societal implementation and/or commercialisation and
+If publications - especially reviews and syntheses - do not include all of the details necessary for verification, these must nevertheless remain available.
+Finally, the PhD researcher and supervisor(s) declare in the thesis that the PhD research was conducted according to the principles of scientific integrity (see Appendix 4).